rotki/rotki/docs/api.rst

    :resjsonarr string gain_so_far: The amount of DAI gained for this account in the DSR up until the moment of the given deposit/withdrawal.
    :resjsonarr string amount: The amount of DAI deposited or withdrawn from the DSR.
    :resjsonarr int block_number: The block number at which the deposit or withdrawal occured.
+   :resjsonarr int block_number: The timestamp of the block number at which the deposit or withdrawal occured.

    :statuscode 200: DSR history succesfully queried.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.